hueahnn/sibmi/dailylog.md

 # Jun 20, 2025

+- More on the background of the project and the so what:
+  - Want to see the how prevalent heterodimerization due to insertion sequences are amongst all heterodimers
+  - AMR genes historically were more prevalent on the chromosome but since the introduction of antibiotics have been moved to plasmids.
 - Breakdown of project in steps:
   1. Set up
   2. Annotations --> download all meta data and use pandas to filter through for only the complete and circular sequences.